DalekBaldwin/macrodynamics/README.md

 `do-something` will see the global binding `nil` for `**a-macrodynamic-var**` during the expansion of the top-level `some-macro` form, then it will see a new binding equivalent to `(non-destructively-augment nil)` in the expansion of the `some-macro` form that `dummy-wrapper-for-some-macro`'s expansion returns, then another new binding equivalent to `(non-destructively-augment (non-destructively-augment nil))` in the innermost `some-macro` expansion.

 `def-dynenv-macro` is just a convenience macro that can extract the macrodynamic context from the lexical environment regardless of whether you include an `&environment` parameter.
+(An analogous `dynenv-macrolet` macro is also provided.)
 Alternatively, you can explicitly pass an environment to `with-dynenv` at the top of a macro's body (or at least surrounding any forms that need to bind or reference macrodynamic entities).
 This makes it easier to integrate macrodynamics with any other special macro-defining-macros you might want to use.

 ```lisp
 (def-macro-using-some-other-macro-library some-macro